-Cardi B Seemingly Confirms She's Expecting a Girl in Interview as She Says Baby Weighs 3½ Pounds
+Cardi B Confirms She's Expecting a Daughter as She Says Baby Weighs 3½ Pounds: 'I'm Having a Girl'

-Secret’s out?
+Secret’s out!

+Cardi B came clean about the sex of her baby on the way on SiriusXM’s The Howard Stern Show Tuesday after the host asked her directly, “Do you know what you’re having … what are you having?”
+“Yes,” the rapper replied.
+“I’m having a girl.”

-Cardi B has dropped yet another hint that her baby on the way is a little girl: the rapper caught up with the New York Times ahead of Monday’s Met Gala, where she repeatedly referred to the new addition as “she.”
+Cardi B had dropped yet another hint that her baby on the way is a little girl while catching up with the New York Times ahead of Monday’s Met Gala, where she repeatedly referred to the new addition as “she.”

 “Shorty weighs three and a half pounds,” the mom-to-be said while describing the heaviness of her look for the evening plus her other extra weight, garnering giggles from those in the room.
 “She do,” Cardi B said, according to the Times.
 “She do weigh three and a half pounds.
 That’s pretty good for seven months, right?
 Because I was born five pounds.”